topology-tool-kit/ttk-data/docs/contourTreeAlignment.md

 The filter is automatically applied to each member of the MultiBlockDataSet.
 Then, for each simplified member field, the contour tree is computed using the [FTMTree](https://topology-tool-kit.github.io/doc/html/classttkFTMTree.html) module.

-The resulting MultiBlock of contour trees is then used as input for the [Alignment](https://topology-tool-kit.github.io/doc/html/classttkContourTreeAlignment.html) filter.
+The resulting MultiBlock of contour trees is then used as input for the [Contour Tree Alignment](https://topology-tool-kit.github.io/doc/html/classttkContourTreeAlignment.html) filter.
 This alignment is a super tree of all contour trees and can be seen as a representative of the topology of the whole ensemble.
 Unfortunately, the vtk object representing the alignment does not have any layout information attached.
 Therefore, we use the [PlanarGraphLayout](https://topology-tool-kit.github.io/doc/html/classttkPlanarGraphLayout.html) together with a paraview calculator to compute and apply the layout information.

 We now want to check which features of the original scalar fields have been matched onto each other.
-Therefore, we use the ExtractSeletion filter to extract one vertex and attach its segmentationIDs array to the multi block data set representing the segmentations of the contour trees.
+Therefore, we use the `ExtractSeletion` filter to extract one vertex and attach its `segmentationIDs` array to the multi block data set representing the segmentations of the contour trees.
 We also use a [Grid Layout](https://topology-tool-kit.github.io/doc/html/classttkGridLayout.html) to render the multi block in a comparable fashion (right view, above screenshot).

 As a last step, we use the [ForEach](https://topology-tool-kit.github.io/doc/html/classttkForEachhtml) and [EndFor](https://topology-tool-kit.github.io/doc/html/classttkEndFor.html) filters to iterate the multi block of segmentations and in each iteration, we extract the region of the scalar field that corresponds to the segmentation id from the selected vertex.